magento/devdocs/guides/v2.3/graphql/queries/products-234.md

 Attribute | Data type | Description
 --- | --- | ---
 `eq` | String | Use this attribute to exactly match the specified string.
-For example, to filter on a specific category ID, specify a value like "5"
+For example, to filter on a specific category ID, specify a value like `5`
 `in` | [String] | Use this attribute to filter on an array of values.
-For example, to filter on category IDs 4, 5, and 6, specify a value of `["4", "5", "6"]
+For example, to filter on category IDs 4, 5, and 6, specify a value of `["4", "5", "6"]`

 #### FilterMatchTypeInput attributes

-Use the `FilterMTypeInput` object to construct a filter that returns products that exactly match a string or contain the specified pattern.
+Use the `FilterMatchTypeInput` object to construct a filter that returns products that exactly match a string or contain the specified pattern.

 Attribute | Data type | Description
 --- | --- | ---
 `match` | String | Use this attribute to exactly match the specified string.
-For example, to filter on a specific SKU, specify a value such as "24-MB01".
+For example, to filter on a specific SKU, specify a value such as `24-MB01`

-You must specify a `FilterLikeTypeInput` object to filter on a custom product attribute of the following types:
+You must specify a `FilterMatchTypeInput` object to filter on a custom product attribute of the following types:

 -  Text field
 -  Text area